Kahn/freetel/mini-asterisk-gui/README.txt

   You want to connect a few IP Phones and make cheap phones calls using VOIP.
 An Asterisk distro on a CD is a possibility but you don't want to dedicate a full PC just for Asterisk.
-You don't really want to learn obscure dial plan syntax and yet another conf file format.
+You don't really want to learn Asterisk dial plan syntax and yet another conf file format.

 * A small office that already has an old analog phone system.
 You